Russell-Waterhouse/blog/content/post/ai_aug_2026.md

 programming in this new world with agentic AI, I have one additional rule.

 5. An AI Agent isn't allowed to write more than two hundred lines of code that needs to be maintained in one shot.
-Two hundred is more ideal.

 This new rule is a soft rule.
-I'm obviously not counting the lines of code that are output and tossing it out if it hits 301.
-Lines of code isn't a great way to measure most things.
+I'm obviously not counting the lines of code that are output and tossing it out if it hits 201.
+Lines of code isn't a great way to measure most things anyways.
 It's a north star that I use.

 "But why on Earth would you do that?!
 That's limiting what these machines can do!"
 I hear you screaming into your computer.